MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 Have your say!
 Join the MAKEMSI discussion list or view archive!
 Suggest improvements.
 No question too simple or too complex.

-A review of this URL is scheduled for Mon Sep 3 2007. allowing you to bypass the download and install of the SDK if you don't need it for other reasons (click here for the "bin" directory which contains "orca.exe"Link failed validation at 1 May 2008.
+A number of complete SDK collections appear to be available online allowing you to bypass the download and install of the SDK if you don't need it for other reasons (click here for the "bin" directory which contains "orca.exe").
+As the free InstEd MSI Editor is easier to download you might like try it first.

 This tool allows you to manipulate and view the individual MSI tables as well as validating the MSI according to preset rules.
 TIP: The table rows can be sorted by one or more keys with a sequence of clicks on the column headings.
 You can also display integer columns in hexadecimal or decimal.